 - “I feel unimportant to the people with whom I work” (unimportant describes how I think others see me, not how I really feel)

-- “I feel misunderstood” (misunderstood is not my feeling, it is an evaluation of other person’s evaluation).
+- “I feel misunderstood” (misunderstood is not my feeling, it is an evaluation of another person’s evaluation).

 - “I feel ignored.” (this is not a feeling, it is an interpretation of the actions of others).